stephenburnett714/Random-Jeopardy/README.md

 ## Project Description

-Create a game that gives you 3 randmon 100,200,300,400 and 500 point Jeopardy questions.
-Will get points untill all 15 questons are asked.
+Created a game that gives you 10 random 100,200,300,400 and 500 point Jeopardy questions.
+Will get points until all 15 questons are asked.
 Will have the ability to restart the game or skip questions at any time.
-A score out of 4500 will be given after the 15 questions are asked.

 ## API and Data Sample

 link: http://jservice.io/